Things I knew about Budapest before I went to Budapest:

 -Location: Hungary

--Language: Hungarian, which involves many consonants and many accents (tip: ‘please’ and ‘thank you’ are kérek [care-ek] and ‘köszönöm‘ [kur-sur-nurm].)
+-Language: Hungarian (tip: ‘please’ and ‘thank you’ are kérek [care-ek] and ‘köszönöm‘ [kur-sur-nurm].)

-Things I learned about Budapest once I got to Budapest:
+Things I learned about Budapest in Budapest:

 -Used to be two cities: Buda and Pest